-Would you know how to spot a narcissist?
-It’s not as though they walk around with a flashing red light on their heads, so how can you be sure that you’ve met one or not?
+Do you know how to spot a narcissist?
+It’s not as though they walk around with a flashing red light on their heads.
+So how can you be sure that you’ve met one or not?

 The world seems to be full of narcissists.
 That in itself is surprising.
 True narcissism, i.e. someone who has been diagnosed with Narcissistic Personality Disorder (NPD), is actually very rare.

 Instead, we have a whole host of people walking around with narcissistic traits, some severe, and causing plenty of pain to those who attempt to love them and support them.

 Of course, they’re also causing themselves a world of pain.
 They can’t see it though, because they’re never wrong in their own eyes.
 [Read: How to set boundaries with a narcissist and weaken their hold over you]

 The sad thing is that a narcissist never will be truly happy or have a normal, loving relationship.
 It is impossible, because they do not love and trust their partner in a regular way.
 Instead, they use a whole host of manipulation tactics and misery to control their lover.

 Boastful, arrogant, manipulative, deceitful, and nothing short of cruel at times, narcissists are not people you want to spend time with; let alone fall in love with.

 Of course, you might wonder why anyone would fall in love with a person like this.
 Good question, but it’s really not that simple.
 The charm and illusion a narcissist may use causes you to fall in love with a version of them that isn’t real.